 In the universe of vegan ice-creams, coconut milk is considered king.
 Creamy and rich, it provides the fat component necessary to bind ingredients.
 But Chacha’s – the sister to Nalini’s Wholesome Streetfood – is a nut-based ice-cream shop that also sells a range of savoury meals.
 The menu at Chacha’s (“uncle” in Hindi) is similar to Nalini’s: it’s gluten free, sugar free and full of probiotics.

 The ice-cream-making process starts with nut butter.
 Cashews, peanuts or pistachios are soaked in water to reduce phytic acid, a so-called “anti-nutrient” that’s found in plant-based foods.
 The nuts are then processed through a stone grinder until they form a paste that’s used as the base for the ice-creams.

 Miso-caramel is Chacha’s interpretation of salted caramel.
 It’s sweetened with dates and rice malt, and the miso gives the ice-cream a satisfying umami aftertaste.

 Turmeric is mixed with ginger, cardamom and black pepper.
 The result is deliciously creamy and has a pleasant but strong bite.
 Turmeric (which is said to have anti-inflammatory properties) is also in the popcorn ice-cream, but the flavour is gentler, allowing the toasted-popcorn flavour to shine.

-	In the ice-cream display there are notes explaining that Chacha’s believes dark chocolate is for lowering blood pressure; salted pistachio is for a healthy heart; and cinnamon.
+In the ice-cream display there are notes explaining that Chacha’s believes dark chocolate is for lowering blood pressure; and salted pistachio is for a healthy heart.